 (b) Passive Collection of Information through Tracking Technology

-In addition to Google Analytics and Marketing Cloud, we may also use automatically-collected information that help us to customize the Site to match our users’ individual interests and recognize returning users, estimate the number of website-users and their usage patterns, and increase the speed of our users’ searches.
+In addition to information collected through marketing and analytics providers, we may also use automatically-collected information that help us to customize the Site to match our users’ individual interests and recognize returning users, estimate the number of website-users and their usage patterns, and increase the speed of our users’ searches.
 We may use the below tools to collect this data:

 “Pixel tags,” “web beacons,” “clear GIFs,” or similar means (collectively, “Pixel Tags”).
 We use these small electronic files to compile aggregate statistics about Site usage and response rates.
 Pixel Tags allow the Company to count the number of users who have visited certain pages of the Site, to deliver branded services, and to help the Company determine the effectiveness of its promotional or advertising campaigns as well as the effectiveness of the Site itself.
 When Pixel Tags are used in HTML-formatted email messages, they can tell the sender whether and when the email has been opened, the email address of the recipient who opened the email, and information about how the recipient interacted with the email.

 Referrers and your Internet Protocol (IP) Address.
 Referrers are small files containing information your web browser passes to the Company’s web server that references the URL which you used to access the Site.
 Your IP address is the number used by computers on the network to identify your computer so that you can receive data.